Jeremy Clarkson to remain Who Wants To Be A Millionaire? host - follow latest

 Column receives record number of Ipso complaints as politicians demand answers from The Sun

-Jeremy Clarkson will remain the host on Who Wants To Be A Millionaire?
-“At the moment”, said ITV boss Kevin Lygo, as he criticised Clarkson’s comments about Meghan Markle as “awful”.
+Jeremy Clarkson will remain the host on Who Wants To Be A Millionaire? “at the moment”, ITV boss Kevin Lygo has confirmed.

+Lygo criticised the 62-year-old presenter’s comments about Meghan Markle, describing his tirade as “awful”.

-In his op-ed, published on Friday (16 December) the 62-year-old wrote that he dreamt of the day Markle would be made to parade naked through Britain while the crowd chanted “shame” and threw “excrement” at her.
+In an op-ed published by The Sun on Friday (16 December), Clarkson wrote that he dreamt of the day Markle would be made to parade naked through Britain while the crowd chanted “shame” and threw “excrement” at her.

 Clarkson claimed that “everyone who’s my age thinks the same way”.